Leicester Ageing Together

 Working with LAT partners, we co-created a suite of creative workshops focused on mental health and wellbeing.
 Out of these, we built online tools for volunteers to empower them in their work with older people.
 Using a prototyping method with user testing, we developed 'Do Think Share' – a toolkit of creative activities which is free and accessible to all.
 The site also includes a platform for users to share their work and upload their creative activities.

 Tools include online session plans; ‘How to videos…’; creative challenges, and self-curated galleries.
 Embracing the concept of cultural democracy, we have also helped users share their resources.
 Our growing community also engages with us and each other via existing social platforms – Whatsapp, Facebook, Twitter and Instagram.

 What were the outcomes?

-The project was evaluated by Dr Jonathan Gross from King’s College London.
+Dr Jonathan Gross evaluated the project from King’s College London.
 Members of the LAT organisations have reported a wide range of benefits from our interactions with them, including an improved sense of confidence using digital tools, benefits to their one-on-one interactions with older people in various settings, and an overall uplift to their mental health, wellbeing, and sense of social connection.

-Dothinkshare has gone on to become a key platform for the delivery of 64 Million Artists’ projects at a national level, offering digital creativity tools to everyone, as well as resources which carers and group leaders can use in a variety of contexts.
-The tools are simple, accessible and flexible enough to be tailored to a range of needs.
+Dothinkshare has become a key platform for delivering 64 Million Artists’ projects at a national level, offering digital creativity tools to everyone, as well as resources which carers and group leaders can use in various contexts.
+The tools are simple, accessible and flexible enough to be tailored to various needs.